 Figure 7.
-General Thurman.
+General Maxwell R. Thurman.

-GEN Maxwell R. Thurman replaced GEN Vuono as TRADOC commander in June 1987, and stressed the command's role as the key player in shaping the azimuth for the Army of the future.
+GEN Maxwell R. Thurman became the sixth TRADOC CG in June 1987. and stressed the command's role as the key player in shaping the azimuth for the Army of the future.
 As set forth in a program known as Vision 91, GEN Thurman's stated objective was to serve the Army in the field.
 That would be accomplished by writing the doctrine by which it would fight, testing that doctrine for soundness, designing well-balanced and capable forces, articulating the equipment requirements of the commanders in the field, providing combat-ready soldiers to units around the world, and developing future leaders.

-Vision 91 examined the central question of how the command should position itself to meet the challenges of 1991 and beyond.
+Vision 91 examined the central ques-

+tion of how the command should position itself to meet the challenges of 1991 and beyond.
 That period would be a time of substantial manpower and funding constraints.
-Vision 91 sought to address the evolution of doctrine, especially in the joint arena; a more focused force design; a system-of-systems approach to materiel development; full-service leader development; tough, realistic training; and well-developed mission support capability.
+Vision 91 sought to address the evolution of doctrine, especially in the joint arena; a more focused force design; a System-of-Systems (SOS) approach to materiel development; full-service leader development; tough, realistic training; and well-developed mission support capability.